Supporting choice and control - adult carers

 Remember, carers may be entitled to advocacy support to engage in assessments, care planning and reviews.
 There may also be general advocacy services that help carers to have a voice.

 Carer assessments and support with breaks

 Provider: Carer Support Wiltshire (voluntary sector organisation)

-Carer Support Wiltshire is a voluntary organisation commissioned jointly by the local authority and clinical commissioning group to deliver assessment and support services to carers over 18.
-There are currently around 10,000 carers registered with the organisation, which supports adults or children.
+Carer Support Wiltshire is a voluntary organisation commissioned jointly by the local authority and integrated care system to deliver assessment and support services to carers over 18.
+There are currently around 10,000 carers over 18 registered with the organisation, which supports adults or children.
 Carers are referred by a range of agencies and may self-refer.
-Each carer has an initial assessment of the impact of caring on their physical and emotional health and wellbeing, which includes the need to access breaks.
-Around 400 carers are assessed every quarter and each is provided with a personalised support plan to either maintain or improve their wellbeing either through access to services provided directly by Carer Support Wiltshire or other services local to the carer.
+Each carer is offered the opportunity to talk about their caring role and how it affects their physical and emotional health and wellbeing, which includes the need to access breaks.
+Around 500 carers are assessed every quarter and each is provided with a personalised support plan to either maintain or improve their wellbeing either through access to services provided directly by Carer Support Wiltshire or other services local to the carer.